FedySexyVibes/coin-sdk-dotnet/number-portability-sdk/README.md

 A sample project is provided in the `number-portability-sdk-samples` directory.

 ### NuGet Package
-This sdk is published as the NuGet package 'Vereniging-COIN.Sdk.NP'.
+This SDK is published as the NuGet package 'Vereniging-COIN.Sdk.NP'.

 ## Configure Credentials

 For secure access credentials are required.
-- Check the [README introduction](../README.md#introduction) to find out how to configure these.
+- Check [this README](https://gitlab.com/verenigingcoin-public/consumer-configuration/-/blob/master/README.md) to find out how to configure these.
 - In summary you will need:
     - a consumer name
     - a private key file (or a `System.Security.Cryptography.RSA` instance containing this key)